LIS561/syllabi/presentations/DescLog.md

   to guarantee that our questions are decidable, and that algorithms for answering our questions are usually efficient.

-# Key differences: predicate logic vs. description logs
+# Key differences: predicate logic vs. description logics

 1. Description logics only have unary and binary predicates.
     - Just like Bach's fragment.
 Nothing like ${\forall}x{\forall}y{\exists}z\ Pxyz$ is allowed.